seznam/ima/packages/testing-library/README.md

 setImaTestingLibraryServerConfig({
   // your custom config
+  environment: 'test', // Use a specific IMA environment when generating the jsdom HTML template.
   applicationFolder: path.resolve('./__tests__/') // The default application folder is the root of the project, but you can specify a custom one to add some test specific logic.
 });